- Ph.D. in Sociology, 1993, The Pennsylvania State University.

 Dr. Ulmer is Associate Head of the Department.
 His interests include criminology, social psychology, sociology of religion, organizations, and the integration of qualitative and quantitative methods.

 2012 Distinguished Scholar Award, American Society of Criminology, Division on Corrections and Sentencing.

-2006 (with Darrell Steffensmeier) Michael Hindelang Book Award from the American Society of Criminology, for Confessions of a Dying Thief: Understanding Criminal Careers and Illegal Enterprise.
+2006 (with Darrell Steffensmeier) Michael Hindelang Award for Outstanding Book from the American Society of Criminology for Confessions of a Dying Thief: Understanding Criminal Careers and Illegal Enterprise.

 Kramer, John H. and Jeffery T. Ulmer.
 2009.
 Sentencing Guidelines: Lessons from Pennsylvania.
 Boulder, CO: Lynne Rienner Publishers.

 Steffensmeier, Darrell and Jeffery T. Ulmer.
 2005.
 Confessions of a Dying Thief: Understanding Criminal Careers and Criminal Enterprise.
 New Brunswick, NJ: Transaction Aldine.

 Ulmer, Jeffery T. 1997.
 Social Worlds of Sentencing: Court Communities Under Sentencing Guidelines.
 Albany, NY: State University of New York Press.

 Light, Michael and Jeffery T. Ulmer.
 2016.
 "Explaining the Gaps in White, Black, and Hispanic Violence Since 1990: Accounting for Immigration, Incarceration, and Inequality."
 American Sociological Review 81(2).